HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 If you have tax to pay, the notice is called un avis d’imposition; if the tax authority judge you have no income tax to pay, you will receive un avis de non imposition.

-If you lose it you can either access it through the tax authority web site, provided you are a registered user, or you can obtain a copy from your local tax collection office, the Tresor Public, which undertakes the treasury function of the Minister of Finance.
+If you lose the notice you can either access it through the tax authority web site, provided you are a registered user, or you can obtain a copy from your local tax office.

 Next: Completing Your French Tax Return